Edmund Glaise-Horstenau

-Originally a monarchist, Glaise-Horstenau became the second man in the hierarchy of the banned Austrian Nazi Party in the mid-to-late 1930s behind its leader Josef Leopold.
-To improve relations with Nazi Germany, he was appointed a member of the Staatsrat of the Federal State of Austria from 1934 in the rank of a Minister Without Portfolio, and from 1936 to 1938, he served as Federal Minister of the Interior in the cabinet of Chancellor Kurt Schuschnigg, after being appointed under pressure from Adolf Hitler following the Juliabkommen.
-At the meeting at the Berghof in Berchtesgaden on 12 February 1938 between Hitler and Schuschnigg, Germany demanded that Glaise-Horstenau be made Minister of War in a new pro-Nazi government and that he would establish close operational relations between the German and Austrian Armies, which would ultimately lead to the assimilation of the Austrian to the German system.
+Originally a monarchist, Glaise-Horstenau became the second man in the hierarchy of the banned Austrian Nazi Party in the mid-to-late 1930s under its leader Josef Leopold.
+To improve relations with Nazi Germany, he was appointed a member of the Staatsrat (state council) of the Federal State of Austria from 1934 as a minister without portfolio, and from 1936 to 1938, he served as minister of the interior in the cabinet of Chancellor Kurt Schuschnigg, after being appointed under pressure from Adolf Hitler following the Juliabkommen.
+At the meeting at the Berghof in Berchtesgaden on 12 February 1938 between Hitler and Schuschnigg, Germany demanded that Glaise-Horstenau be made minister of war in a new pro-Nazi government and that he would establish close operational relations between the German and Austrian armies, which would ultimately lead to the assimilation of the Austrian to the German system.

-After Schuschnigg had to resign on 11 March, Glaise-Horstenau served as Vice-Chancellor of Austria under Arthur Seyß-Inquart for two days.
+Post-Anschluss career

-In Croatia
+After Schuschnigg was forced to resign on 11 March, Glaise-Horstenau served as vice-chancellor of Austria under Arthur Seyß-Inquart for two days.
+After the Anschluss of 12 March 1938, he transferred into the German Wehrmacht where he subsequently was promoted to Generalmajor (March 1941), Generalleutnant (August 1942) and General der Infanterie (September 1943).
+At the 10 April 1938 parliamentary election, he secured a seat as a deputy to the Reichstag from Ostmark and retained this seat until the fall of the Nazi regime.
+In 1940, he became a professor of army and military history at the University of Vienna.
+A member of the Nazi paramilitary Sturmabteilung (SA) since 1938, he was promoted to SA-Gruppenführer in 1943.